-Difference between EPS vs Diluted EPS
+Difference Between EPS vs Diluted EPS

-The following article provides an outline for EPS vs diluted EPS.
-Earnings per share or EPS and diluted EPS are companies’ most commonly used measures of profitability.
-EPS is calculated based on the outstanding number of equity shares of the company.
-In contrast, diluted EPS is calculated by considering the number of convertible shares, such as employee stock options, debt, warrants, etc. In short, it can be said that basic EPS is a straightforward measure as compared to diluted EPS.
+In short, it can be said that basic EPS is a straightforward measure as compared to diluted EPS.
 Nevertheless, the calculation of EPS and diluted EPS and the difference between them is an essential metric for an investor as both are equally critical for the fundamental analysis of a company.

 What is Earnings Per Share or EPS?

 EPS helps measure the amount of profit a company generates on a per-share basis.
-Unlike diluted EPS, this simple EPS doesn’t consider the dilutive effects of the convertible securities, employee stock options, debt, warrants, etc., in its calculation.
+Unlike diluted EPS, this simple EPS doesn’t consider the dilutive effects of convertible securities, employee stock options, debt, warrants, etc., in its calculation.

 To calculate the EPS of a company, any preferred dividend during the year is deducted from the company’s net income, and the result is divided by the weighted average number of outstanding shares.
 The weighted average number of shares refers to the measurement of the year-end number of outstanding shares that investors use to monitor the cost basis of the shares accumulated during a year.